Created on

 policing QoS type policing <----- Configure TPE engine to be the traffic shaper shaping QoS type shaping. <----- Configure QTM engine to be the traffic shaper

-Note that if the default-qos-type configuration is changed, the FortiGate immediately restarts.
+If the default-qos-type configuration is changed, the FortiGate immediately restarts.
 So ensure to implement this command with caution and preferably during a maintenance window.
+If FortiGate is in HA mode, both units will be restarted at the same time.

 Below is an example when the NP7 default_qos_type is set to 'shaping'.